 Financial assets shall be distributed among the following classes of instruments: ‘Cash on hand’, ‘Derivatives’, ‘Equity instruments’, ‘Debt securities’ and ‘Loans and advances’.

 ‘Debt securities’ are debt instruments held by the institution issued as securities that are not loans, as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation.
+Crypto-assets that meet the definition of ‘financial assets’ in accordance with the applicable accounting framework shall be conventionally reported as debt securities.

 ‘Loans and advances’ are debt instruments held by the institutions that are not securities.
 That item includes loans as defined in the Table of Part 2 of Annex II to the ECB BSI Regulation (including demand deposits at credit institutions and central banks, irrespective of their classification as per the applicable accounting framework) as well as advances that cannot be classified as ‘loans’ defined in the Table of Part 2 of Annex II to the ECB BSI Regulation.
 ‘Advances that are not loans’ are further characterized in paragraph 85(g) of Part 2 of this Annex.